apache/felix/healthcheck/README.md

 ## Implementing `HealthCheck`s

-Health checks checks can be contributed by any bundle via the provided SPI interface.
+Health checks can be contributed by any bundle via the provided SPI interface.
 It is best practice to implement a health check as part of the bundle that contains the functionality being checked.

 ## The `HealthCheck` SPI interface